lifting-bits/remill/README.md

 data flow information across function returns, for instance.
 It is enabled with the `--aggressive_dataflow_analysis` flag.

-Once bitcode has been produced, it can be optimized using the mcsema2-specific LLVM optimization plugin.
+Once bitcode has been produced, it can be optimized using the remill-specific LLVM optimization plugin.
 The following will produce optimized bitcode in a file named by `$OPT`.